pavel-rybnicek/esphome-parkside-plem-50-c3/README.md

 # esphome-parkside-plem-50-c3
 Parkside PLEM 50 C3 laser range finder I2C Integration for ESPHome

+Work in progress, this is not a functional module.

 ## Description
 Parkside PLEM 50 C3 is a cheap (around €30) laser finder.
 I find this one very useful for monitoring water levels in water tanks and drainages.